Smrdgy/renpy-journey-keeper/README.md

 2. Do what you need to do.
 3. Press `ALT + P` (or the touch screen equivalent) again to hide the sidepanel.

-> **Note** The visibility cycle has 3 modes, in order to bring the sidepanel back again, you will have to repeat the press multiple times.
+> 💡 **Note** The visibility cycle has 3 modes.
+In order to bring the sidepanel back again, you will have to repeat the press multiple times.

 #### Reason:
 So far, in all of my tests, there has only been one game where the developer integrated the save/load screens directly into the game screen, making them impossible to detect.